-Neurofeedback has been found to produce a significant improvement in the core symptoms of ADHD that are equally as effective to the behavioral improvements produced by medication (e.g., methylphenidate), based on parental reports.
+According to accounts from parents, neurofeedback significantly reduces the basic symptoms of ADHD and is just as effective at improving behavior as drugs like methylphenidate.
 This supports the use of neurofeedback as an alternative therapy for children and adolescents with ADHD.
 Children may also be on medication while completing neurofeedback treatment; but it may offer a healthy form of treatment to assist in waning off stimulants.

 Neurofeedback can help individuals with ADHD focus better and improve executive functioning skills needed to improve daily functioning.
 Following neurofeedback therapy, children may show improvements in IQ scores and performance at school.

 In addition, neurofeedback has been found to be effective in improving self-regulation skills in adults with ADHD demonstrated that compared to controls.
 Of the adults with ADHD who received neurofeedback, 14 out of 24 showed 25% symptom reduction after 30 sessions with 6 participants no longer meeting criteria for ADHD following treatment.
 Benefits were also maintained at a 6-month follow-up.